cziqin/Automating-Stepsizes/README.md

 | ImageNet       | https://image-net.org                                    | `./Neural_networks/data/imagenet/` |

 Ensure that each dataset is downloaded and placed in its corresponding directory before running the experiments.
 >Note: For the ImageNet dataset, first ensure that the [dataset](https://image-net.org) has been downloaded.
-Then, run [datadeal.py](./Neural_networks/datadeal.py) to split it into the training set and the test set, respectively.
+Then, run [datadeal.py](./Neural_networks/datadeal.py) to split it into a training set and a test set, respectively.
 Finally, place them in the `./Neural_networks/data/imagenet/train` directory and the `./Neural_networks/data/imagenet/val` directory, respectively.

 ## Logistic regression
 1. You can use the following command to execute Algorithm 1 for the logistic regression task: